 The base of the planting hole must be forked to a minimum depth of 200mm and any stones over 50mm diameter or poor-quality subsoil must be removed from the hole.
+It is important that trees are not planted too deeply.
 The sides of the planting hole must also be loosened by forking to 150mm minimum, and the surrounding ground to two times the root ball diameter must be ‘forked’ over to reduce compaction.
 Where topsoil is unsuitable for backfilling, imported or modified topsoil for backfilling must be used.
 The imported topsoil must be a free draining loam accepted by Council prior to placement.

 Modified backfill soil must consist of a homogenous mixture of the following.